 Once created, children's and adults' mental representations-cognitive schemas, or implicit theories as they are sometimes called-of self, of significant others, and of the world around them tend to induce them to seek or avoid certain situations and kinds of people.
 In effect, the way individuals think about themselves and their world shapes the way they live their lives.
-This is notably true of rejected children and adults.
-For example, many rejected children and adults have a tendency to be hypersensitive to the possibility of being slighted, ignored, spurned, socially excluded, ostracized, or rejected by others in some other way.
-This is called rejection sensitivity (Downey & Feldman, 1996; Ibrahim, Rohner, Smith, & Flannery, 2015; Rohner, Ali, & Molaver, 2019).
-These people also have a tendency to perceive criticism or hostility where none is intended, to see deliberate rejection in unintended acts of significant others, or to devalue their sense of personal worth in the face of strong counter-information.
-Moreover, rejected children and adults are likely to seek, create, interpret, or perceive experiences, situations, and relationships in ways that are consistent with their distorted mental representations.
-And they often tend to avoid or mentally reinterpret situations that are inconsistent with these representations.
-Additionally, rejected children and adults often construct mental images of personal relationships as being unpredictable, untrustworthy, and perhaps hurtful.
+This is notably true of rejected individuals.
+For example, many rejected children and adults have a tendency to be hypersensitive to the possibility of being slighted, ignored, spurned, socially excluded, ostracized, or rejected in other ways.
+This is called rejection sensitivity (Downey & Feldman, 1996; Ibrahim et al. 2015; Rohner, Ali, & Molaver, 2019).
+Rejection sensitive people also have a tendency to perceive criticism or hostility where none is intended, to see deliberate rejection in unintended acts of significant others, or to devalue their sense of personal worth in the face of strong counter-information.
+Moreover, rejected individuals are likely to seek, create, interpret, or perceive experiences, situations, and relationships in ways that are consistent with their distorted mental representations.
+And they often avoid or mentally reinterpret situations that are inconsistent with these representations.
+Additionally, rejected individuals often construct mental images of personal relationships as being unpredictable, untrustworthy, and perhaps hurtful.
 These negative mental representations or negative schemas are often carried forward into new relationships where rejected children and adults develop a fear of intimacy-finding it difficult to trust others emotionally (Phillips et al., 2013; Rohner et al, 2019).
-Because of all this selective attention, selective perception, faulty styles of causal attribution, and distorted cognitive information-processing, rejected children are generally expected in IPARTheory to self-propel along qualitatively different developmental pathways from accepted or loved children.
+Because of all this selective attention, selective perception, faulty styles of causal attribution, and distorted cognitive information-processing, rejected children are generally expected in IPARTheory to selfpropel along qualitatively different developmental pathways from accepted or loved children.

-Many of these effects of perceived rejection are also found in developmental trauma disorder (DTD; van der Kolk, 2010) and in complex posttraumatic stress disorder (Complex PTSD or simply CPTSD; Courtois, 2004).
-These are conditions where youths experience repeated trauma-especially interpersonal trauma-over an extended period of time and developmental periods.
+Many of these effects of perceived rejection are also found in developmental trauma disorder (DTD; van der Kolk, 2010) and in complex posttraumatic stress disorder (Complex

+PTSD or simply CPTSD; Courtois, 2004).
+These are conditions where individuals experience repeated trauma-especially interpersonal trauma-over an extended period of time and developmental periods.
 Included among the shared effects of perceived rejection, DTD, and CPTSD are issues of hypervigilance, anxiety, often self-hatred, and problems with interpersonal relationships, and suicidality, among several others.
 Additionally, issues of depression and substance abuse, discussed later, are also implicated in both perceived rejection and in DTD and CPTSD.